AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

 >[!CONTEXTUALHELP]
 >id="acw_transacmessages_content"
 >title="Transactional messaging content"
->abstract="Transactional messaging content"
+>abstract="Learn how to create the transactional messaging content"

 >[!CONTEXTUALHELP]
 >id="acw_transacmessages_personalization"
 >title="Transactional messaging personalization"
->abstract="Transactional messaging personalization"
+>abstract="Learn how to personalize the transactional messaging content"

 Working on the content of a transactional message is like the content creation of a delivery.
 Click on **[!UICONTROL Open email designer]** or **[!UICONTROL Edit email body]** and select a template content or import you HTML code.